neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::{figure} /images/cricket-cpg-diagram.png
 :width: 800

-**A)** The anatomy of a chirp.
-The cricket's wings have a file and a scraper.
-When the cricket closes both of its wings together, the scraper rubs the file and vibrates the wings, producing sound. **B)** The pattern of activity among wing opener and closer muscles, wing position (open and closed), and sound. **C)** A central pattern generator for wing movement that is comprised of motor neurons (MN) that synapse on wing opener and closer muscles and interneurons (IN).
-The INs provide excitatory input to MNs.
-MNs provide excitator input to muscles (thus contracting them).
+The anatomy of a chirp.
+**A)** The cricket's wings have a file and a scraper.
+When the cricket closes both of its wings together, the scraper rubs the file and vibrates the wings, producing sound.
+**B)** The pattern of activity among wing opener and closer muscles, wing position (open and closed), and sound.
+**C)** A central pattern generator for wing movement that is comprised of motor neurons (MN) (that synapse on wing opener and closer muscles) and interneurons (IN) (that synapse on MNs and each other).
+The INs provide excitatory synaptic input to MNs.
+MNs provide excitatory synaptic input to muscles (thus contracting them).
 INs are also provide synaptic input to each other.
 :::

 ---